-- 1. The ALJ concludes that all relevant statutory and rule criteria necessary to certify the Minnesota Power Proposed Configuration of the HVDC Modernization Project have been satisfied and there are no statutory or other requirements that preclude the Commission from certifying the HVDC Modernization Project on the record. - 2.
-The ALJ concludes that all relevant statutory and rule criteria necessary to obtain a Route Permit for the Minnesota Power Proposed Configuration of the HVDC Modernization Project have been satisfied and that there are no statutory or other requirements that preclude the Commission from granting a Route Permit based on the record. - 3.
-The Commission should certify and grant a Route Permit for the Minnesota Power Proposed Configuration of the HVDC Modernization Project. - 4.
-The Commission's Standard Route Permit Conditions should be incorporated into the Route Permit, unless modified herein. - 5.
-The Applicant be required to take those actions necessary to implement the Commission's orders in this proceeding.
+1. Because the Judge concludes that all relevant statutory and rule criteria necessary to certify Minnesota Power's proposed configuration of the HVDC modernization project have been satisfied, and there are no statutory or other requirements that preclude the Commission from certifying the HVDC modernization project on the record, the Commission should approve the Certificate of Need for the project.

+- 2. Because the Judge concludes that all relevant statutory and rule criteria necessary to obtain a Route Permit for Minnesota Power's proposed configuration of the HVDC modernization project have been satisfied, and because there are no statutory or other requirements that preclude the Commission from granting a Route Permit based on the record, the Commission should grant a Route Permit for Minnesota Power's proposed configuration of the HVDC modernization project. - 3.
+The Commission's Standard Route Permit Conditions should be incorporated into the Route Permit, unless modified herein. - 4.
+The Commission should require the Applicant to take those actions necessary to implement the Commission's orders in this proceeding.